Skip to main content

 What are the main technical differences between Supabase and Codehooks?

-Supabase is built on PostgreSQL (SQL database) with a dashboard-first workflow, while Codehooks uses NoSQL (document and key-value stores) with a CLI-first, agent-native workflow.
+Supabase is built on PostgreSQL (SQL database) with a dashboard-first workflow, while Codehooks is a complete webhook backend — NoSQL (document and key-value stores), queues, workers, and cron behind every endpoint — with a CLI-first workflow.
 Supabase offers advanced SQL capabilities, Row Level Security, and enterprise features.
-Codehooks provides sub-5-second deployment, built-in workflow automation, job scheduling, and agent tooling like coho prompt and coho doctor.
+Codehooks provides sub-5-second deployment, built-in workflow automation, job scheduling, and CLI tooling like coho prompt and coho doctor that also lets an agent build the handler for you.

 How do deployment times compare between the platforms?

-Codehooks deploys in under 5 seconds — critical for AI agent development loops where rapid iteration is the whole point.
-The full prompt-to-production loop takes about 90 seconds.
-Supabase has longer deployment times typical of PostgreSQL-based platforms, which is standard for enterprise database systems but less suited for agent-driven iteration.
+Codehooks deploys in under 5 seconds — critical for tight development loops where rapid iteration is the whole point.
+The full idea-to-production loop takes about 90 seconds.
+Supabase Edge Functions also deploy in seconds, but schema changes, Row Level Security policies, and function deploys are separate steps spread across the dashboard and CLI, which adds friction to fast iteration.

 How does my AI agent develop with Codehooks?